 Our organization is not eligible for this specific opportunity, but we are very interested in this type of support.
 Are you aware of any other opportunities that we should know about?

-At this time, NCHH does not have any other open grant opportunities related specifically to child care facilities; however, many of our partners periodically offer grant and/or technical assistance awards that could be of interest to you.
-We would strongly suggest that you visit the websites of some of our key partners, such as the Green & Healthy Homes Initiative, the Association of State and Territorial Health Officials, and the National Association of County Health Officials to learn more about possible initiatives.
+At this time, NCHH does not have any other open grant opportunities related to home-based child care facilities; however, many of our partners periodically offer grant and/or technical assistance awards that could be of interest to you.
+We would strongly suggest that you check out the websites of some of our key partners, such as the Association of State and Territorial Health Officials, the Green & Healthy Homes Initiative, and the National Association of County Health Officials to learn more about possible initiatives.
 We also suggest that you visit https://nchh.org/build-the-movement/listservs/ to join two listservs (Leadnet and Healthyhomesnet) sponsored by NCHH that frequently have postings related to potential funding and support opportunities offered by both NCHH and many of our partners.

 Must we have 501(c)(3) status to apply for a mini-grant?

-While a detailed line-item budget is not necessary per Question 19, we are asked to present a general description/estimate of how the $30,000 grant funding will be used.
-Will it be possible to submit budget amendments or modification requests for approval during the project period as the work progresses?
+While a detailed line-item budget is not necessary per Question 18, we are asked to present a general description/estimate of how the $20,000 grant funding will be used.
+Will it be possible to submit no-cost budget amendments or modification requests for approval during the project period as the work progresses?

 Yes.
-Although we expect that applicants will submit a budget that reflects, as accurately as possible, the support needed to advance the activities presented in their application, we also recognize that situations may arise where a reasonable modification to the proposed budget may be necessary at some time during the project period.
-Necessary budget modifications may be used for allowable activities.
-Discussions of such modifications with the awarded grantee will be held if modifications change a budget category by 10% or more.
+Although we expect that applicants will submit a budget that reflects, as accurately as possible, the support needed to advance the activities presented in their application, we also recognize that situations may arise where a reasonable no-cost modification to the proposed budget may be necessary at some time during the project period.

-The grantee may use funds as needed if funds are used for allowed activities.
-The grantee must affirm funded and allowable activities at each award payment.
+The grantees may use funds as needed if funds are used for allowed activities and must affirm funded and allowable activities at each award payment.
 See the pay schedule above.
 If there are significant changes to the budget or planned expenses, grantees must discuss these plans with their coaching teams prior to the midterm or final award payment.

-[REVISED] Could these grant funds be used to cover the cost of testing for lead and other environmental hazards?
+Can this grant funding be used to cover the cost of inspections or tests (e.g., testing water for environmental hazards)?

-While outreach/education is not a specifically prohibited activity, as outlined in the application, priority will be given to applicants who articulate plans to advance policy and systems change.
-Funding is not intended to support standalone awareness or outreach and education activities; justification should be included on how proposed activities are linked to longer term financing of home repairs, policy, practice, or systems change.
+While not a specifically prohibited activity, as outlined in the application, priority will be given to applicants who articulate plans to advance policy and system change; justification should be included on how proposed activities meet those ends.